 1. How qualified are your staff?
-Our management team includes owners Linda Tatsapaugh, Doug Smathers and Robiyn Mims.
-Together, they have been involved with ADHD, autism and Aspergers camps for decades.
+Our management team includes owners Linda Tatsapaugh and Robiyn Mims, and camp director Cory Greene.
+They have been involved with ADHD, autism and Aspergers camps for decades.
 This is an owner-operated camp, so we have a special interest and passion for running a professional camp.

 Our camp staff members are college students or recent graduates who are studying a related field, such as education, outdoor leadership or psychology, and are seeking hands-on experience.
 Most have had experience working with young people, and all have been chosen because of their good judgment, compassion and insight into our population – children with autism and Aspergers.